rycus86/docker-pygen/README.md

 ## Updating the target file

-The application listens for Docker *start*, *stop* and *die* events by default (can be configured for others) from containers and schedules an update.
+The application listens for Docker *start*, *stop* and *die* events by default from containers and schedules an update (can be configured by the `--events` flag).
 If the generated content didn't change and the target already has the same content then the process stops.